5:5:24

 Acting for a living is professional dissociation.

-As writer and healer Solarah writes: “The purposeful trauma cycles of the false matrix were designed to cause further internal splitting that would constantly have us deferring to external voices and programs for ‘recovery.”
+As writer and podcaster Solarah writes: “The purposeful trauma cycles of the false matrix were designed to cause further internal splitting that would constantly have us deferring to external voices and programs for ‘recovery.”

 The false-light vocation of Hollywood acting has led to an acting society, as I argue in Time Tells, vol 2.
 In which everyone has been trained to perform and to become the center of their own world (movie) via the mass self-documentation, narcissism, and performativity of the social media age.
 You are the Star of your own life.
 You are God.

 Now for the interesting part: Like Adrian, I grew up in New York City.
 I am also an only child.
-In middle school, 6th to 8th grade, my classmate and good friend, Sarah, a bookworm like me, took acting classes after school with Adrian, a boy she was madly in love with.
+In middle school, 6th to 8th grade, my classmate and good friend, Sarah, a red headed bookworm, took acting classes after school with Adrian, a boy she was madly in love with.
 She would talk to me about Adrian all the time.
 I had never met him.
 When I was 14, I went to LaGuardia (the Fame school), and Sarah moved out of the State.
+We lost touch.
 Adrian also went to LaGuardia, so when we met and ran in the same crowd freshman year, I knew he was the boy Sarah had loved.
 Adrian was shy, sweet, preppy.
-As he says in the interview, he was always in brightly colored gap clothes that his mother picked out.
+As he says in the interview, he was always in brightly colored gap clothes that his mother picked out for him.
 I was the opposite—a post-punk new wave Downtown girl, who listened to the Cure and The Smiths and bee-bop Jazz.
 My parents were intellectuals and Downtown bohemians.
 We lived in a loft in New York City.
 Adrian was not at all a cool kid or a ladies man.
 We became friends.
 And once made out under the stairwell in the basement, where the Acting and Music majors studied.
 He was an Acting major and I was a Music major.
 Nothing much more happened between us and we didn’t ever become close.
-I remember him being very innocent freshman year.
+But I remember him being very innocent freshman year.
 I was in love with another boy, I’d known since I was a child, who was also a Music major at LaGuardia, and a Jazz prodigy.
 He was two years older.
 So I fell into his crowd after a few months.
 Adrian went off in his world.
 We remained friendly.
 By the end of sophomore year, he started to change.
 I left LaGuardia my junior year.
 Years later, he started getting movie roles and I remembered who he was.
 I ran into him on the street a few times, or through friends at parties, or at Angelika theater in NYC, for a couple of decades.
-By his Entourage years, he had turned into a player, womanizer, as he says in the interview.
+By his Entourage years, he had turned into a party boy and womanizer, as he says in the interview.
 He was very full of himself and smarmy.
-And I remember seeing him on the subway in NYC with various women a few times.
+I remember seeing him on the subway in NYC with various women a few times.
 When that happened, I thought about the sweet boy in high school, freshman year.
 Somewhere, in a box, I have a photograph of all of us sitting at the Pizza joint/coffee shop we all used to go to after school together, by Lincoln Center.
 In the picture, Adrian has a red turtleneck on and is wearing a baseball cap.
 On warm spring days, we would all hang out at the Meadow in Central Park.
-Everyone hung out with everyone.
+Everyone hung out with everyone, all grades mixed.
 There was zero hierarchy and in-fighting.
 Almost no cliques.
-Every kind of scene and style.
+Every kind of scene and style and ethnicity.
 No one ever talked about identity, race, class, or sexuality.
 Everyone was cool with each other.
 Weirdly, I learned through his interview with Peterson, that Adrian also went to Rudolph Steiner for a year, like me, when he was a child.
 Were we there at the same time?
 Steiner was the only school experience I ever loved as a kid.
 It had a huge impact on me, and I still think about the year I was there fondly.
 After college, Adrian went to Bard, like a lot of my friends.
 He also knew a lot of the kids in the movie Kids, as I did.
 So our worlds were very different but adjacent.
 I rejected that whole world/scene every chance I could, despite having friends who were in it and courting it.
 I was always very serious and uncompromising about my anti-fame, anti-drugs stance.
-All those people got corrupted, went to Hollywood, were hipsters, or died from drug overdoses.
+All those people got corrupted, went to Hollywood, went into fashion, were hipsters, or died from drug overdoses.

 Adrian had turned into a kind of predictable Lothario sell out.
 As one person commented on YT, he “acts like he is shy in this interview, but he is a total flirt.”